Hrishikesh305/Book-Stack/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Presenting others work as your own and/or violationg copyright laws.
+* Spreading any false messages which are not backed by science knowingly or unknowingly.

 ## Our Responsibilities